eschwabe/search-and-destroy/README.txt

 for the NPC and steering away from walls.
 The detection only uses a single point in front of the NPC, so it occasionally becomes blocked and reverses direction.
 Patrolling functionality is accomplished by using a state machine that moves the NPC to a specified point.
-The state machine is then requeued, and the next state machine moves the NPC to the next point.
-Lastly, if the NPC is in range of the player or is damaged, the wander and patrol state machines switch to combat.
+The state machine is then re-queued, and the next state machine moves the NPC to the next point.
+If the NPC is in range of the player or is damaged, the wander and patrol state machines switch to combat.
 The combat state machine handles following the player, taking damage, dying, and switching back to the previous state machine.

-The player and projectile state machines are reponsible for managing their respective game objects.
+The player and projectile state machines are responsible for managing their respective game objects.
 The player state machine restricts how often the player can shoot projectiles and the projectile state machine checks for collisions with NPCs and removes the projectile from the game after a fixed duration.